Cognella Awards Three Students with Academic Scholarships for Thought Leadership on Emerging Issues

-San Diego, CA – November 27, 2018 – Today Cognella announced the Fall 2018 winners of the Cognella Cares Student Scholarship Program: Emma Compton of West Chester University; Azalea Laverde of the University of Cincinnati; and Isaac Gonzalez of California State University, Fullerton.
+San Diego, CA – October 23, 2019 – Today Cognella announced the Fall 2019 winners of the Cognella Cares Student Scholarship Program: Yana Obiekwe of the University of Georgia; Maxwell Sall of The George Washington University; and Dillon Polley of Indiana University – Purdue University Indianapolis.

 The Cognella Cares Student Scholarship Program was established to provide students with a platform to speak to current issues that matter to them, highlight experiences that are unique to higher education, and share ideas that can inspire social, political, and intellectual change.

-For Fall 2018, Cognella requested short essays on the topics of campus safety, LGBTQ pride, and politics today, awarding one essay per topic with a $1,000 prize.
+For Fall 2019, Cognella requested short essays on the topics of immigration in America, sustainability and environmental issues, and technology in higher education, awarding one essay per topic with a $1,000 prize.

 Read the award-winning essays: https://cognella.com/student-scholarship-program